Reintroducing wolves to The Scottish Highlands

 TFL’s aim is to set in motion some of the natural processes that will allow for the regeneration of habitats before stepping back and leaving nature to it.
 The charity’s founder, Alan Watson Featherstone, explains that ‘it’s not about turning any clock back and creating some sort of museum piece, it’s about restarting the clock’ (2015).
 Other than the opportunities rewilding will afford local villagers to ramble in a vastly more enriched environment, wildlife tourism is a big industry around the world.
 Coupled with the environmental incentives for such projects are economic ones, which, sad though it is, are often the deciding factors in securing the necessary support for enterprises that should by any sensible metric be viewed as an intrinsic good.

 Despite the beauty of Scotland being celebrated the world over in films such as Braveheart as a country of rolling hills largely devoid of vegetation, this is far from the natural order of things.
 Rather, it is the ravished remains of a landscape decimated by centuries of agriculture and industrial tree felling which is now entirely without the native species which were the ecological drivers keeping nature in balance.
 Attempts by humans to manage what nature once did so effortlessly are at best misguided and, more often than not, woefully counterproductive.

 Notably, the British Isles is one of the few places in Europe to have no remaining large carnivores.
-A land that once boasted such species as lynx, bears, boar, wolves and wolverines has had every one of them wiped out, leaving deer populations to proliferate to such numbers that, even with landowners eager to profit from their hunting, the damage they cause by grazing means that without significant change it is certain no vestige of diversity is likely to be restored and the ever extending paucity of ecosystems will continue as a baseline.
+A land that once boasted such species as lynx, bears, boar, wolves and wolverines has had every one of them wiped out, leaving deer populations to proliferate to such numbers that, even with landowners eager to profit from their hunting, the damage they cause by grazing means that without significant change it is certain that natural diversity will never be restored and the health of Scotland's ecosystems will continue on the same depressing trajectory.